automl/hierarchical_nas_construction/README.md

 --log \
 --p_self_crossover 0.5
 ```
-where you set `$working_directory` and `$data_path` to the directory you want to save to or the path to the dataset, respectively.
+where `$working_directory` and `$data_path` are the directory you want to save to or the path to the dataset, respectively.
 The other variables can be set as follows:
 | variable          | options                                                       |
 |--------------------------|-------------------------------------------------------------------|
 | `search_space`         | `nb201_variable_multi_multi` (hierarchical) or `nb201_fixed_1_none` (cell-based)     |